zonca/zonca-blog/_posts/2020-10-14-install-healpix-polspice-conda-nersc.md

     $CONDA_PREFIX/cfitsio/lib

-When the installer asks whether to modify `.profile` respond yes (at NERSC trying to modify `.profile` will give permission denied, but will create the files in the `~/.healpix` folder.).
+When the installer asks whether to modify `.profile` respond no.
 Now the installer will create some scripts in the `~/.healpix` folder and modify `.profile`, we want to only activate HEALPix in our conda environment so we should modify `.profile` and remove the lines added by HEALPix.

 Finally we can have HEALPix automatically activated when the conda environment is initialized (notice we need the script to end in `.sh`):